How to Come Off Beta Blockers?-(The Right Way)

 • Mefloquine to treat or prevent malaria

-• Abrupt heart attack, angina, and even death in part of the heart muscle.
+• Sudden heart attack, angina, and even death in part of the heart muscle.

-Different medications might have different withdrawal symptoms depending on the dosage, how long they have been taking it, and the patient’s metabolic rate.
-The higher the drug dosage, the more intense the withdrawal symptoms could be.
+Different types of beta-blockers might give you different withdrawal symptoms depending on the dosage, how long you have been taking it, and your metabolic rate.
+There could be other factors as well.

-If you believe a beta blocker medication might not suit you, it’s best to consult your doctor and tell them what the issues are.
+If you believe a beta-blocker is not right for you, it’s best to consult your doctor and explain your issues.

 They could lower the dosage or change the medication, and if there’s a need to stop the current medicines, they will let you know how to do that safely.